 1. Moisture Issues

-While cedar tends to hold up better over the long term than some other woods, it’s still susceptible to moisture.
-This includes not only rainfall and snow, but also high humidity levels and moisture in the air.
+While cedar tends to hold up better over the long term than some other woods, it’s still susceptible to moisture issues.
+This includes not only rainfall and snow, but also high humidity levels in the air.
 Excessive moisture can cause the trim to swell, check or crack, and rot over time.
-In turn, this leads to a lot of callbacks from homeowners wanting their trim replaced and wondering why it isn’t holding up or lasting.
-This can be particularly problematic when the cedar trim is being paired with another type of siding material, such as vinyl.
+In turn, this leads to a lot of callbacks from homeowners wanting their trim replaced or repaired and wondering why it isn’t holding up or lasting.
+This can be particularly problematic when the cedar trim is being paired with another type of siding material such as fiber cement or engineered siding.

-Homeowners will expect their trim to last as long as the siding without maintenance or intervention, so when the cedar succumbs to the moisture problems its prone to, this can create additional issues with clients.
+Homeowners will expect their trim to last as long as the siding without maintenance or intervention, so when the cedar succumbs to the moisture problems to which it’s prone.
+This can create additional issues with clients.

 2. Cedar Bleed